-Arsenal beefed up their line-up, including no fewer than six guest players, among them Stanley Matthews and Stan Mortensen from Blackpool and Joe Bacuzzi playing against the visitors for a second time.
-Dynamo complained about the addition of so many ‘guests’ but the game went ahead.
+Arsenal, with so many of their stars still serving and stationed abroad beefed up their line-up, including no fewer than six guest players, among them Stanley Matthews and Stan Mortensen from Blackpool and Joe Bacuzzi playing against the visitors for a second time in days.
+Dynamo complained, saying that they were effective playing an England team (and ignoring the fact that two of the players were Welsh) but the game went ahead.

 55,000 fans crammed into White Hart Lane but if they were hoping to see a classic game pitting two different footballing styles against each other they were to be – mostly – disappointed.
 Thick fog had made it impossible to see across the pitch but the game, refereed by Russian official M. Nikolay Latyshev, went ahead.

 Goalmouth action (possibly!)

 Dynamo took the lead after just 30 seconds of a match often described as farcical.
 Arsenal roared back scoring three times without reply before the Soviets pulled it back to 3-2 just before half-time.

 The second half was even more of a mess.
 The Russian referee, on the insistence of Dynamo officials, had placed both of his linesmen on one side of the pitch and himself on the other.
 All managed to miss what appeared to be two blatant offsides as Sergei Soloviev equalised and then Bobrov scored what proved to be the winner.
 They also failed to notice Arsenal’s George Drury returning to the pitch after being sent off.